 Clearly identify and list all additional records you need.

 4. Examples of records that might require a customized request

 Records prior to that covered by the SSA-DDS standard health summary;

 Records of more recent treatment to supplement the SSA-DDS standard health summary we received, or

 Copies of specific documents (e.g., electrocardiograms, pulmonary function tests, echocardiograms, or audiograms).

-NOTE: The VHA medical facility will submit a negative response by ERE if the requested records are not available.
+NOTE: The VHA medical facility submits a negative response by ERE if the requested records are not available.

-Use these guidelines for follow up if the VHA medical facility does not respond to an initial request for MER:
+Use these guidelines to follow up if the VHA medical facility does not respond to an initial request for MER:

 Send follow up requests by letter.
 Do not routinely follow up by telephone.

-Allow 10 days, or more if experience indicates, for the VHA medical facility to respond to a follow up request.
+Allow at least 10 days, or more if experience indicates, for the VHA medical facility to respond to a follow up request.
 Allow more time for a particular source to reply when experience with that source indicates a longer period is advisable.